 - (i) On March 29, 2018, the Company acquired the Elan project through the acquisition of the shares of Elan Coal Ltd., a company incorporated in the province of Alberta, Canada.
-The total consideration for the acquisition amounted to C\$3,000,000 in cash (\$3,031,982) and 19,690,490 shares at a market value of \$2,362,858.
+The total consideration for the acquisition amounted to C\$3,000,000 in cash (\$3,031,981) and 19,690,490 shares at a market value of \$2,362,858.
 The fair value of the Elan project at the date of acquisition was C\$5,332,124 (A\$ 5,388,967) and was determined by the market value of the consideration exchanged.
-Please see note 15.
-During the period ended 31 December 2017, the Company paid a deposit of \$101,783 towards the acquisition of the project. - (ii) These amounts represent advanced royalty payments made with respect to the Groundhog Project, which is part of the terms of acquisition of the project.
-These amounts are only recoverable against future royalties from the Groundhog Project.
+During the period ended 31 December 2017, the Company paid a deposit of \$101,783 towards the acquisition of the project. - (ii) These amounts represent advanced annual royalty payments made with respect to the Groundhog Project, which is part of the terms of acquisition of the project.
+These amounts are only recoverable against future royalties from the Groundhog Project. - (iii) During the year ended 31 December 2019, the Company relinquished several non-core tenements in the Groundhog and Panorama projects.
+The carrying values of the properties represent the acquisition costs of these tenements and as a result, the impairment has been calculated on the basis of land area relinquished.